Being responsible is an ongoing process, covering a product’s entire life-cycle and everyone involved in designing, producing, selling and using it.

 We created this company for the love of animals, so for us, animal welfare naturally has the highest priority.

 Our sister-company Non-stop polar uses down and leather materials in some products for their unique function.
 Still, we make sure the sources are traceable and that all animals involved are treated humanely.

-Non-stop Polar is Responsible Down Standard certified to safeguard the welfare of ducks and geese.
+Non-stop is using Responsible Down Standard certified materials to safeguard the welfare of ducks and geese.

 We do not use any source of fur.